Education

 Some of these opportunities include:

-• Community events such as seasonal celebrations (Harvest and Matariki) and community planting days
+Community events such as seasonal celebrations such as Matariki and community planting days